No Surrender (2005): Preliminary matches

 The event opened with a tag team match between America's Most Wanted (Chris Harris and James Storm; AMW) and the team of Alex Shelley and Michael Shane, who were accompanied by Traci.
 The duration of the bout was 11 minutes and 47 seconds.
 At one point, Storm lifted up Shane, so Harris could dive off the top rope and bash him in the chest with his forearm.
 Later, Storm was thrown out of the ring but held on to the top rope.
 He attempted to pull himself back in, however, Shelley dropkicked him from inside the ring, knocking him to the outside.
 AMW won the match after Storm pinned Shelley following a kick to the chin.

-TNA held a Four Way match for the last spot in the 2005 TNA Super X Cup Tournament between Elix Skipper, Mikey Batts, Shark Boy, and Sonjay Dutt.
+TNA held a X Division Four Way match for the last spot in the 2005 TNA Super X Cup Tournament between Elix Skipper, Mikey Batts, Shark Boy, and Sonjay Dutt.
 The competition lasted 8 minutes and 22 seconds.
 Elix Skipper performed his signature maneuver the Sudden Death on Batts near the end.
 He attempted a cover but was stopped by Shark Boy.
 Shark Boy then went for a cover, who was stopped by Dutt.
 Dutt then performed his signature aerial maneuver the Hindu Press, landing on Batts to gain the victory and enter the 2005 TNA Super X Cup Tournament.

 David Young and Simon Diamond fought Apolo and Sonny Siaki in the third encounter.
 It lasted 5 minutes and 32 seconds.
 Close to the end, Davidlifted up and slammed Siaki back-first into the mat with a Spinebuster.
 The referee refused to count the pin, deeming that David was not the eligible man.
 This allowed Apolo to lift up and slam David face-first into the mat to win the match.

 In the fourth match, Samoa Joe was pitted against Chris Sabin.
 Joe performed his signature Muscle Buster maneuver and then placed Sabin in his signature submission hold the Coquina Clutch.
 Instead of submitting, Sabin instead passed out in storyline, with the referee lifting and raising his arm three times before giving the victory to Joe at 14 minutes and 2 seconds.

 A Six Man Tag Team match between Team Canada (A-1, Bobby Roode, and Eric Young) and the team of Lance Hoyt and The Naturals (Andy Douglas and Chase Stevens), who were accompanied by Jimmy Hart, was next.
 The match duration was 14 minutes and 44 seconds.
 Douglas scored a near-fall after Hoyt slammed Eric back-first to the mat.
 The Naturals set up for their Natural Disaster tag team maneuver on Eric, however, Roode entered and bashed Douglas and Stevens with a megaphone.
 Eric then covered Douglas for the win.